LSU's Wednesday basketball game postponed because of COVID issues

 The game was scheduled to be played without head coach Will Wade in attendance after he tested positive for the coronavirus.
 Wade coached virtually via Zoom during Monday's game and was expected to miss Wednesday's game as well.

-Associate Head Coach Bill Armstorng acted as Wade's in-arena replacement.
+Associate Head Coach Bill Armstrong acted as Wade's in-arena replacement.

 More News